 Tacoma is facing a housing shortage brought on by excessive demand and limited supply.
 The underlying problem is the migrating demographics as the tech industry circle expands farther out from Seattle.
 Companies and remote workers are looking for a less hectic lifestyle and more affordable living costs.
-The City has made efforts to help this problem with new regulations allowing for QOZ zones and upzoning areas and permitted developments rose 45% this year.
+The City has made efforts to help this problem with new regulations allowing for Qualified Opportunity Zones and upzoning areas and permitted developments rose 45% this year.
 Now with Covid restrictions relaxing and the economy starting to pick up, Tacoma is in an apartment building frenzy.
-The changes and thriving market have resulted in cookie cutter & look alike ultra-dense multi-family housing units maximizing the usable space and have brought little architectural creativity to the City.
-Multiple buildings are starting to look very similar with light industrial exteriors for durability in our adverse weather conditions and bland white walled boxes on the inside for easy sales or rentals.
+The changes and thriving market have resulted in cookie cutter & look alike ultra-dense multi-family housing units maximizing the usable space.
+Ship Lofts brings its own unique design to attract the buyer whose taste is for a one of a kind opportunity.
+A world-class design put together by a world-class team will add to Tacoma’s waterfront attractions.

-With more Tech companies comes a higher demand for higher quality living and lifestyles.
-The consumer who can afford upscale housing is looking for style and uniqueness, something we want to provide with the Ship Lofts Project.
+Tech companies are expanding to next major metropolitan area and with more Tech comes a higher demand for higher quality living and lifestyles.
+The consumer who can afford upscale housing is looking for style and uniqueness, something we intend to provide with the Ship Lofts Project.
 The Pandemic has not helped the housing issue, stoppages were in place and delayed the completion of units and adding costs to cover these delays.
 Still due to the high demand the average time it takes to sell a house in Tacoma is 2 weeks for the top 10% of the market.
 The growing tech job market will ensure this demand remains high keeping the Tacoma housing market very hot.

-After taking into account all the Tacoma housing data and discussing this data with several top Real Estate professionals in Tacoma, I realized there is a shortage of high quality, unique luxury living options inside the City core.
-I started to look for sites to develop a multi-unit building and discovered there are many odd shaped building lots which would require an architect to design a unique building with style and character.
-I was introduced to the perfect odd shaped property directly on the waterfront & next to the Museum district.
+After taking into account all the Tacoma housing data and discussing this data with several top Real Estate professionals in Tacoma, we realized there is a shortage of high quality, unique luxury living options inside the city core.
+We started to look for sites to develop a multi-unit building and discovered there are many trapezoid-shaped shaped building lots which would require an architect to design a unique building with style and character.
+We were introduced to the perfect shaped property with many size restrictions directly on the waterfront & next to the Museum district.
 It’s the last direct waterfront access undeveloped plot that was available.
-My goal was to design, build, own and operate a building of historical and architectural significance.
-This location is losing its industrial gritty heritage and I want to build a building that will honor the 140+ year history and culture of bulk resources such as steel and concrete along with the marine operation built around the cargo and shipping industries.
-This project will also need to fall into my “Eco Industrial” mantra.
-After looking into both of these issues, I decided to address each in my unique way.
-How can I build a mixed-use multi-unit residential building that combines luxury, eco waterfront live work condo units on an odd shaped property that has been left vacant for years?
+Our goal was to design, build, own and operate a building of historical and architectural significance.
+This location is losing its industrial gritty heritage and we intend to build a building that will honor the 140+ year history and culture of bulk resources such as steel and concrete along with the marine operation built around the cargo and shipping industries.
+This project will also need to fall into the “Eco Industrial” mantra.
+After looking into both of these issues, we decided to address each in a unique way.
+How can we build a mixed-use multi-unit residential building that combines luxury, eco waterfront live work condo units on an odd shaped property that has been left vacant for years?

-This started the Ship Lofts project. (https://ShipLofts.com) An abstract ship looking mixed use multi-family residential building that’s a mashup between a cargo ship, cruise liner & mega yacht.
+This started the Ship Lofts project. (https://ShipLofts.com) An abstract ship design, mixed use multi-family residential building that’s a mashup between a cargo ship, cruise liner & mega yacht.
 A special building is required for such a special site: a Ship on a Dock.
-Being positioned on Thea Foss Waterway, Tacoma WA, when you see the building from downtown on the other side of the Thea Foss Waterway, the building will look as if it’s floating on water.
+Positioned on Thea Foss Waterway, in Tacoma WA, the building will provide a vantage point from downtown on the other side of the Waterway, that appears as if it’s floating on water.
 A fitting tribute to the long history & heritage that built this area of Tacoma.
-I started by designing a shape that maximizes the site’s shape with a seamless fit into the neighborhood, meeting or exceeding all the special shoreline zoning, culture and heritage goals for the revitalization of the downtown waterfront.
+We started by designing a shape that maximizes the site’s shape with a seamless fit into the neighborhood, meeting or exceeding all the special shoreline zoning, culture and heritage goals for the revitalization of the downtown waterfront.
 Ship Lofts will be viewed as an iconic building sized art installation, drawing people of all backgrounds to explore and rediscover the waterway.
-Being one of the final developments on the waterfront, it will need to be a keystone building of architectural significance fitting of it’s shoreline location, permanently tying together the design of the bridges on both sides, the heritage of the maritime industry, art/museums & boating/shipping culture.
+Being one of the final developments on the waterfront, it will need to be a keystone building of architectural significance fitting of its shoreline location, permanently tying together the design of the bridges on both sides, the heritage of the maritime industry, art/museums & boating/shipping culture.

 Building footprint overlaid onto site:

-Eco Industrial design passive units that are carbon neutral, sustainable and an eco-friendly structure.
-Artistically using mass timber, recycled industrial and natural materials: steel, concrete, glass, wood accents, cargo containers, locally sourced with an upscale modern contemporary feeling.
+The Eco Industrial design passive units are carbon neutral, sustainable and an eco-friendly structure.
+An artistic approach will use mass timber, recycled industrial and natural materials: steel, concrete, glass, wood accents, cargo containers, all locally sourced to provide an upscale modern contemporary feeling.
 A timeless design, integrated in with the environment and natural surroundings to create a truly unique one-of-a-kind building for the Tacoma skyline.
 Hard shell on the outside: soft and gooey on the inside.
 Great cityscape and port views from the building will be in high demand and the view from the city will be one of wonder (is that a ship or a building?).
-I want the building to fit in culturally and historically as an area landmark with architectural significance.
+We intend the building to fit in culturally and historically as an area landmark with architectural significance.
 Taking a raw piece of vacant land and enhancing the Tacoma maritime history and using open spaces within the building to display art, showcasing it’s unique history.
-Creating an iconic building with eco-friendly design that was encouraged by Seattle’s own Bullitt Center & with forward bow tips, the stunning, artistic feature that are the shape of a Seahawk bill.
+Creating an iconic building with eco-friendly design that was encouraged by Seattle’s own Bullitt Center & with forward bow tips, the stunning, artistic feature that is the shape of a Seahawk bill.

 Get up and close to cargo ships, boats, yachts and the ever growing and changing cityscape of downtown Tacoma.
 The Ship Lofts uniqueness will be a positive public improvement and creative addition to the Tacoma Skyline.
 It’s an opportunity to watch the city grow into the future, but uniqueness and waterfront views will come at a premium cost.
 Something fun and creative: a Controversial project: you’ll Love it or Hate it.
 These are projects that draw on people’s emotions.
 A destination building.
-There will be no need to give an address to people, I will simply tell them that I live in the Ship Building in Tacoma!
+There will be no need to give an address to people, residents will simply say they live in the Ship Building on the Tacoma waterfront!
 Working with unique architectural designs will transform your mind, inspiring boundless amounts of creativity and innovation.

 - Mixed-use: light commercial/retail & multi-family live work condos